Counting From One To A Hundred in Hawaiian

 Knowing the number base names (1-9) as well as understanding how the number-building pattern repeats itself all the way from 11 to 99 are the two main goals for you as you watch this video.
 You will want to take notes, so get your pen and paper ready!

 Most importantly for this lesson, memorize how the numbers are built, which is what I will teach you in this video.
 After all, why try to memorize a huge set of 99 individual words like that when you can build them quickly in your head knowing the formula I will teach you?
-You really only need to learn about 14 words to get from zero to one hundred.

 Learn Your Numbers